openmultiplayer/web/frontend/docs/scripting/functions/GetVehicleMatrix.md

 | &Float:atY    | A float variable in which to store the atY coordinate, passed by reference.    |
 | &Float:atZ    | A float variable in which to store the atZ coordinate, passed by reference.    |

+## Returns

+**true** - The function was executed successfully.

+**false** - The function failed to execute.
+This means the vehicle specified does not exist.

+The vehicle's rotation is stored in the specified variables.

 ## Examples

 ```c